operio-dev/operio-whitepaper/docs/07_scalability_security.md

 Enterprise software has a dirty secret: **it doesn't scale**.
 SAP collapses under Black Friday traffic.
 NetSuite chokes during month-end close.
 Oracle requires downtime for major updates.

-The fundamental problem isn't compute power—it's architecture.
+The fundamental problem isn't compute power, it's architecture.
 Legacy ERP systems were designed for batch processing and human operators.
 They can't handle the concurrent workloads of modern business, let alone the demands of autonomous AGI agents making thousands of decisions per second.

 We built Operio to solve this problem permanently.